Sunday, October 29, 2017

 Sorry: I like the hook on this one a lot, and I love how Beyoncé’s throwing up the unapologetic middle finger throughout this song.
 It’s extremely catchy and it’s definitely the perfect break-up song.
 This is one I’ll definitely want to hear a lot after this review.
 Hell, I’ll probably be constantly humming “I ain’t sorry” to myself after this one.
 Great stuff.

 6 Inch (ft.
 The Weeknd): I was very excited for this one because The Weeknd is featured on here, and as expected, his verse is amazing.
 His vocals and performance as a whole shine on this track.
-And while I’m not particularly crazy about the hook on this one, I do love Beyoncé’s vocals and the catchy beat on this one.
+And while I’m not particularly crazy about the hook here, I do love Beyoncé’s vocals and the catchy beat on this one.
 Really enjoyable song, and who knows, maybe the hook will grow on me in the future?
+(Actually, I usually edit these reviews when a song grows on me, but I'm just gonna leave this one here and say that 2017 Matt was right; that hook did grow on me.
+This song is incredible)

 Daddy Lessons: Beyoncé doing country music?
 An odd combination, but it works fantastically thanks largely to her beautiful vocals, the wonderful guitar sound, the catchy beat, and the really strong, personal lyrics.
 I really love this track a lot, it’s one of my favorites on the album.